-If you use the highest quality image and borderless setting for the A2 paper, it will be produced in around 20 minutes.
+The highest quality image and borderless setting for the A2 paper will be produced in around 20 minutes.

 Waiting for your prints to be made might be a bit frustrating.
-To make the wait more “pleasurable,” you can check what part of the image is being printed on the 4.3-inch LCD display.
+To make the wait more “pleasurable,” you can check what part of the image is printed on the 4.3-inch LCD.

-Before we move the last printer on our list, let me mention another excellent feature – roll feed adapter.
-Even though you’re “limited” with the width of 17”, this graphic design printer will let you create images on a really long paper roll.
+Before moving the last printer on our list, let me mention another excellent feature – roll feed adapter.
+Even though you’re “limited” with a width of 17”, this graphic design printer will let you create images on a long paper roll.

 Shell, we examine the final alternative on the list.

 Canon imagePROGRAF PRO-1000 and Espon P900 are top-of-the-line choices capable of producing A2 prints.
 But this option is perfect for someone who’s not planning to create big format prints and is still looking for a graphic printer capable of producing excellent quality images.

 Canon PIXMA TS9120 – All In one Graphic Design Printer